rabix/benten/Readme.md

 Each instance of _Benten_ (window that you open with a CWL document) is meant to edit that one workflow or tool.
 While you may be opening new tabs with sub-parts of the workflow, some of which may result in editing other files (if they are linked workflows/tools) _Benten_ treats it all as one unit.
-To edit a new workflow, you need to open another instance of _Benten_.
+To edit a new workflow, you should open another instance of _Benten_.
 You can open as many _Benten_ instances as you wish.

 Benten has three main panes: Workflow map, Code editor and Connection table.
 The